 Once all requirements are available, the script can be run through the command line as follows:

-python gentea.py path_to_config_file path_to_place_output_file
+python gentea.py path_to_config_file output_file_including path-

 All paths should be either absolute paths, or appropriate paths relative to the current working directory.
 This includes the path to python.exe, if the Python environment is not on the system path.